C2SM/git-course/advanced/Exercise_3.md

 git bisect bad
 ```

 Once you run this command, git will recalculate the halfway point between the new good and bad commits and check out a new commit for you to test.
 Continue by testing the script using `python get_pi.py` and then telling git whether the commit gives the correct result (`git bisect good`), or the incorrect result (`git bisect bad`).
 Keep repeating this process until you get a message from git identifying the exact commit where the code breaks.
-You can check that you have the correct solution by reading the Solution section of the README.md file.
+You can check that you have the correct solution by reading the Solutions section of the [README.md](https://github.com/bast/git-bisect-exercise/blob/master/README.md) file.

 You should reset the repository to it's original state before you try any other git commands.